-• Early hormone receptor-positive (HR+) breast cancer.
-For this type of cancer, Arimidex is given to lower the risk of the breast cancer coming back or spreading after it’s already been treated with surgery.
+- Early hormone receptor-positive (HR-positive) breast cancer.
+For early breast cancer that is HR-positive, Arimidex is given to lower the risk of the breast cancer coming back or spreading after it’s already been treated with surgery.
 This type of treatment is called adjuvant treatment.
-(Early breast cancer hasn’t spread out of either your breast or the lymph nodes in your armpit.
-And HR+ cancer is stimulated to grow by hormones, including estrogen.)

-• Locally advanced or metastatic breast cancer that’s either HR+ or HR-unknown.
+- Locally advanced or metastatic breast cancer that’s either HR-positive or HR-unknown.
 Locally advanced or metastatic breast cancer typically can’t be treated with surgery.
 For these conditions, Arimidex is given as a first-line treatment.
 With first-line treatment, the drug is the first treatment used for the cancer.
-(Locally advanced breast cancer has spread to nearby areas or lymph nodes, while metastatic breast cancer has spread to other parts of your body.
-And while HR+ breast cancer is stimulated to grow by hormones, HR-unknown cancer may or may not be encouraged to grow by hormones.)

-• Locally advanced or metastatic breast cancer that’s come back or spread after treatment with the cancer drug tamoxifen.
-For this use, Arimidex can be given to treat HR+, HR-negative (HR–), or HR-unknown breast cancer.
-However, if your breast cancer is estrogen receptor-negative (ER–), or it didn’t improve with tamoxifen treatment in the past, it’s unlikely to improve with Arimidex.
-(ER– cancer doesn’t need estrogen in order to grow.)
+- Locally advanced or metastatic breast cancer that’s come back or spread after treatment with the cancer drug tamoxifen.
+Note that if your breast cancer is estrogen receptor-negative (ER-negative), or it didn’t improve with tamoxifen treatment in the past, it’s unlikely to improve with Arimidex.

-For more information about the effectiveness of Arimidex, see the “Arimidex uses” section below.
+For details about these uses of Arimidex, see the “Arimidex (anastrozole) uses” section below.

-Generic forms of Arimidex are available.
-A generic drug is an exact copy of the active drug in a brand-name medication.
+Arimidex contains the active ingredient anastrozole, and it’s available in a generic version.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 The generic is considered to be just as safe and effective as the original drug.
 Generics also tend to cost less than brand-name drugs.

 Arimidex can cause mild or serious side effects.
-The following lists contain some of the key side effects that may occur while taking Arimidex.
+Listed below are some of the key side effects that may occur while taking Arimidex.
 These lists do not include all possible side effects.
 And your side effects may vary from those listed below depending on the condition you’re using Arimidex to treat.

-For more information on the possible side effects of Arimidex, talk with your doctor or pharmacist.
+For more information on the possible side effects of Arimidex, see this article.
+You can also talk with your doctor or pharmacist.
 They can give you tips on how to deal with any side effects that may be bothersome.

-Note: The Food and Drug Administration (FDA) tracks side effects of drugs they have approved.
+Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to report to the FDA a side effect you’ve had with Arimidex, you can do so through MedWatch.

 When side effects of Arimidex may start

-It’s possible to have certain side effects of Arimidex very soon after you start taking the medication.
-This is because Arimidex lowers your body’s estrogen level by about 70% within 24 hours of when you start taking the drug.
-This action may lead to side effects that are similar to those seen with menopause, such as hot flashes or trouble sleeping.
+It’s possible to have certain side effects of Arimidex soon after you start taking the medication.
+This is because Arimidex lowers your body’s estrogen level significantly within 24 hours after taking your first dose.
+Lowering your estrogen level may lead to side effects that are similar to those of menopause, such as hot flashes and insomnia.

-Other side effects can take much longer to develop.
-This includes side effects such as thinning and weakening of your bones and increased cholesterol levels.
+Other side effects can take much longer to develop, such as thinning and weakening of your bones and increased cholesterol levels.
 You’re unlikely to notice side effects such as these, but your doctor will monitor you for them.

 How long side effects of Arimidex may last